Mephi78/obsidian-help-de/de/Lizenzen und Zahlung/Obsidian Credit.md

 4. Proceed to pay for the credit with any of the supported payment methods.

 > [!Note] Sales tax
-> Any applicable [[sales tax]] will be charged when you make a purchase of a product, such as Obsidian Sync, not when you buy Obsidian Credit.
+> Any applicable [[Sales tax]] will be charged when you make a purchase of a product, such as Obsidian Sync, not when you buy Obsidian Credit.
 >
 > If you plan to cover auto-renewals with your credit, please keep this factor in mind.